himichaelhe/michaelhe.github.io/collegelessons.md

 Burnout resets all advantages accumulated, so don't kill yourself with work and stress.
 You should get burnout once early on, so you will never do it again.
 Trying too hard is like grabbing onto a bar of soap tightly.
 It slips out of your hand even more.

 Befriend ONE professor.
 Make sure your personalities match, so there is a connection in the first place.
 Make a good impression by writing cold emails, going to office hours, asking questions, and getting coffee or donuts.
 There is no trick but sincerity and compatibility.

-Note: Andrew also chose this point.

 Know how to write good emails.
 Good emails get straight to the point, have no fat, and are pleasant to read (containing no rude language or grammar errors).
 Be sincere and authentic, so professors would want to meet you in person.
 Make good use of bullet points and multiple paragraphs.

-Note: Alex also chose this point.

 ## JJ’s Picks